MYL Annual Meetings

 At the MSC the 2011 class of Munich Young Leaders engages with George Soros, Michèle Alliot-Marie, and Toomas Hendrik Ilves.

-The Munich Young Leaders alumni gather in Kiev for the MYL Annual Meeting.
+The Munich Young Leaders alumni gather in Kyiv for the MYL Annual Meeting.

 The Munich Young Leaders programme enters the second year.
 At the MSC the 2010 class of Munich Young Leaders discusses the future of Euro-Atlantic security and global disarmament with Carl Bildt, Helga Schmid, John McCain, and many others.